-In other words, NDT form of inspection is a testing technique which is implemented to evaluate a material, analyze its properties and components, in order to track down any defects without causing any damage or alteration to the material itself.
+In other words, the NDT form of inspection is a testing technique that is implemented to evaluate material, and analyze its properties and components, in order to track down any defects without causing any damage or alteration to the material itself.

 Types of Non-Destructive Testing

-There are various types of NDT available, each with their own advantages and disadvantages.
+There are various types of NDT available, each with its own advantages and disadvantages.
 The seven most common ones are listed below:

 1) Ultrasonic Testing

 In this type of non-destructive testing, high-frequency sound waves are transmitted into a material which will aid in pointing out defects in the properties of the material.

 In this type of non-destructive testing, inspection and assessment are done simply through visual means or the naked eye.
 It is the most basic way of examining any material without bringing any damage or alteration to it.